M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Structure/Modules/index.md

 ---
 layout: page
 title: Modules in the User Interface Extensibility Framework
-includeInSearch: false
 breadcrumb: Modules
 ---

 These modules contain the application code.
 There are three types of module: `VaultCore` modules, `VaultUI` modules, and `ShellUI` modules.
 Most modules are `ShellUI` modules.

+<p class="note">Modules are defined within the <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Structure/AppDef/">Application Definition (manifest) file</a>, and more information can be found in the dedicated page.</p>

 ## VaultCore

-`VaultCore` modules run within `MFClient.exe`, and the lifetime of the module follows a connection to a vault within Windows; the module is started when the user logs into the vault, and stops when the user logs out.  `VaultCore` modules:
+`VaultCore` modules run within `MFClient.exe`, and the lifetime of the module follows a connection to a vault within Windows; the module is started when the user logs into the vault, and stops when the user logs out.
+These modules:

   * Are executed as a _Windows system user_ and may have wider rights than the current user.
   * Can interact with other system processes.